-- The practice held a register of patients living in vulnerable circumstances including homeless people, travellers and those with a learning disability. - The practice offered longer appointments for patients with a learning disability. - The practice regularly worked with other health care professionals in the case management of vulnerable patients.
+- The practice held a register of patients living in vulnerable circumstances including homeless people, travellers and those with a learning disability. - The practice offered longer appointments for patients with a learning disability.

-- The practice informed vulnerable patients about how to access various support groups and voluntary organisations. - Staff knew how to recognise signs of abuse in vulnerable adults and children.
-Staff were aware of their responsibilities regarding information sharing, documentation of safeguarding concerns and how to contact relevant agencies in normal working hours and out of hours. - Joint working with external organisations took place in the management of patients at risk of abuse or harm, although the practice rarely attended these meetings.
+- The practice regularly worked with other health care professionals in the case management of vulnerable patients. - The practice informed vulnerable patients about how to access various support groups and voluntary organisations. - Staff knew how to recognise signs of abuse in vulnerable adults and children.
+Staff were aware of their responsibilities regarding information sharing, documentation of safeguarding concerns and how to contact relevant agencies in normal working hours and out of hours. - Joint working with external organisations took place in the management of patients at risk of abuse or harm.